anandSgunti/cloud/02-The-Bug/01_Solutions_Options.md

 ## Option 2: Pre-Processing Metadata Store (Recommended)

 ### Description
-Introduce a pre-processing layer that extracts EXIF metadata before the image enters the Bridge and stores it in a centralized database.
+Introduce a pre-processing layer that extracts EXIF metadata before the image enters the Bridge and stores it in a centralized database / Azure Table.

 Bridge remains unchanged.